ivettecolon/nrt-library/pages/data_reduction/tsne.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/RJVL80Gg3lA" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 * An [in-depth breakdown (with an example in Python!)](https://towardsdatascience.com/an-introduction-to-t-sne-with-python-example-5a3a293108d1)
+This blog post is particularly useful for building an intuition about how t-SNE is related to other data reduction techniques (like principle component analysis), as well as how parameters effect the structure of your t-SNE output.

 ## Further Learning
 Parameter adjustments can be tricky!
-Here's an interactive resources for [How to Use t-SNE Effectively](https://distill.pub/2016/misread-tsne/).
+Here's an interactive resources for [how to use t-SNE effectively](https://distill.pub/2016/misread-tsne/).

 ## Video